unap/person-list-demo/README.md

 #### Notes:
 - Finnish Personal Identity Code validity is only checked with regex, not by checksum, so it will accept values that are of correct form but not actually valid.
-- Only accepts people born between 1900-2100
+- Only accepts birth dates between 1900-2100